Gare de Lyon rail accident: Aftermath

-The driver, Daniel Saulin, was released after serving six months of a four-year manslaughter sentence.
+The runaway train's driver, Daniel Saulin, was released after serving six months of a four-year manslaughter sentence.
+Jean-Charles Bovée, the runaway train's guard, was also sentenced to the same term on the same charge.
 Legal proceedings were begun against the Gare de Lyon supervisor, Auguste-Andre Tholence, who failed to evacuate the station, and Mirroir, but were unsuccessful.

 SNCF union representatives claimed Saulin was scapegoated; critics of the SNCF blamed the accident on overly tight scheduling, lack of adequate station space and railway mismanagement.

 Media coverage

 The accident was featured on season 2 of the National Geographic Channel documentary series Seconds From Disaster in the program Paris Train Crash (also known as Runaway Train).
+The accident was also featured in UK documentary series “Built From Disaster” episode ‘Trains’.